The Chinese Corpus Hanku

 The Hanku is a monolingual, synchronous Chinese corpus (in simplified Chinese characters) available via web interface.
 It is available via the website of the Confucius Institute at Comenius University in Bratislava at: <konfuciovinstitut.sk>.
 The building process has begun in spring 2016 and it was supported by the Chinese National Office for Teaching Chinese as a Foreign Language in 2016.

-The corpus is available here.
+The corpus is available here (March 2022).
 The corpus can be used free of charge, but registration is required.
 Please send us the following information (via email to lubos.gajdos(at)uniba.sk):

 - Your Name